Small-group touring specialist Rabbie’s has achieved B Corp certification.

 B Corp is seen as the most globally recognised and validated environmental certification globally.

-Companies are rigorously assessed across areas such as governance, workers, community, environment and customers to measure their social and environmental impact in a process that takes at least a year.
+Companies are rigorously assessed across areas such as governance, workers, community, environment and customers to measure their social and environmental impact.
+Companies must score at least 80 points in the assessment to become a B Corp – Rabbie’s scored 87.1.
 The process must be repeated every three years.

 Rabbie’s said its values have always been closely aligned with the B Corp movement as it has been committed to high standards of social and environmental responsibility.